codesharedot/quantum-resistant-ledger-price/README.md

-# metaverse price
+# ardor price

-Gets the metaverse price with Python (from JSON).
+Gets the ardor price with Python (from JSON).

 https://pythonbasics.org